MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 ms.topic: overview
 ms.collection:
   - bap-ai-copilot
-ms.date: 03/07/2024
+ms.date: 03/21/2024
 ms.custom: bap-template
 ---

 # Prompting using a floating action bar

-With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 1 and runtime 13 of the AL Language extension for Visual Studio Code, you can create prompt actions to promote AI capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
+With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 1 and runtime 13, you can create prompt actions to promote AI capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
 A prompt action is a standard action that is rendered in a floating action bar on your pages, and it nudges users to use relevant Copilot built-in features.

 <!-- image goes here -->